osisoft/EdgeCmd-Docs/v1.2/installation/install-edgecmd-utility.md

 ---
-uid: InstallEdgeCmdUtility1-2
+uid: InstallEdgeCmdUtility
 ---

 # Install EdgeCmd utility

 You can install EdgeCmd utility on either a Windows or Linux operating system.
-For more information, see [System requirements](xref:SystemRequirements1-2).
+For more information, see [System requirements](xref:SystemRequirements).

 **Note:** EdgeCmd utility does not have a user interface or installation prompt.